-Camp Kenya will operate a Trading Post with a limited amount of BSA and Camp Kenya items.
-The Trading Post will only accept US Dollars, Euros, as well as Credit Cards (American Express, Visa, Mastercard and Discover).
+Camp Kenya will operate a Trading Post with a limited number of BSA and Camp Kenya items.
+The in-person Trading Post will only accept US Dollars, Euros, and Shillings.
 Change will only be given in US Dollars.
 The Trading Post will not stock drinks or food items.

 Online Pre-orders will be made available to purchase special Camp Kenya merchandise.
 This will be the only way to guarantee Camp Kenya merchandise.
-Make sure to pre-order your exclusive Camp Kenya 2024 items during your registration!
-Pre-order closes the 31 October 2024.
+Make sure to preorder your exclusive Camp Kenya 2024 items during your registration!
+Pre-order closes the 2 November 2024.
+All registrants will receive 1 Camp Kenya 2024 patch, 1 Camp Kenya 2024 t-shirt, and 1 Camp Kenya 2024 scarf.
+Additional items can be purchased on the registration site.

-Items to purchase.....COMING SOON....
+Items to purchase.....Camp Kenya 2024 t-shirt, Camp Kenya 2024 patch, Camp Kenya 2024 scarf,...

 Savage Wilderness has a small gift shop where souvenirs and some beverages and snacks may be available during set times.
+Make sure to pack sun screen, which is hard to find locally in Kenya.